Buckeye Chicken Breed: Guide to History, Characteristics, Care & More

 • Save

-Buckeye chicken is recognized and accepted by the American Poultry Association (APA) but is not recognized by the British Poultry Standards (BPS).
+The Buckeye is a lovely chicken breed.
+It is approved by the American Poultry Association (APA).
+However, it is not recognized by the British Poultry Standards (BPS).

-The accepted color variety for Buckeye chickens, recognized by the American Poultry Association (APA), is a rich mahogany-red plumage.
+The accepted color for Buckeye chickens is a deep reddish-brown.
+This is called a rich mahogany-red plumage.

 Physical Characteristics of Buckeye Chickens

-Buckeye chickens have a broad, deep body with a slightly U-shaped back.
-They possess a strong, muscular build, making them suitable for egg and meat production.
+These chickens have a wide, deep body with a slightly curved back.
+They have strong, muscular bodies, which makes them good for both eggs and meat.

-Their legs are strong and sturdy, with yellow skin and four well-spread toes.
-The legs are free of feathers, which can help prevent issues such as mites and lice.
+Their legs are sturdy and strong, with yellow skin and four well-spread toes.
+Their legs don’t have feathers, which can stop problems like mites and lice.

 Buckeye Chicken Temperament and Behavior